 Mapping and evaluating cultural engagement data across schools in Leeds has the potential to highlight areas in need of governmental support to ensure equality in educational provisions.
 It can also highlight best practices and areas of excellence in the city.
 Through this work, our research facilitates evidence-based policymaking at both local and national levels.

-For more information about this project please contact Dr Briony Thomas at b.g.thomas@leeds.ac.uk.
+For more information about this project please contact Prof Briony Thomas at b.g.thomas@leeds.ac.uk.